-This policy will be reviewed regularly and revised as necessary, in accordance wit changes to the work place, work activities or legislation. h any
+This policy will be reviewed regularly and revised as necessary, in accordance with any changes to the workplace, work activities or legislation.

-This policy was adopted by Little Stars Pre-school

-Date01/01/2020

-Signed on behalf of the pre-schoolJo Mengham

-Role of signatoryManager

 LUNCH SESSION POLICY

 We at Little Stars Pre-school endeavour to promote a safe and healthy environment for our children to have their lunch as well as promoting healthy eating.
 We will do this by: